niktekusho/travis-builds-reporter/README.md

     -   [`travis-builds-reporter-utils`](packages/travis-builds-reporter-utils) is a utility package that offers basic statistics over a builds list (like # of successful builds, etc.). <br/>***Note: this package could potentially work with other providers if they provide a similar interface.***
     -   [`travis-builds-reporter-cli`](packages/travis-builds-reporter-cli) is a **C**ommand **L**ine **I**nterface that allows users to have basic stats of a public Travis CI repository.

-# What do you need?
+# What do you need? :wrench:

 You can run this tool in 2 ways:
 -   [using **docker**](#docker) (check [official site](https://www.docker.com/get-docker) to get help with Docker's installation):